Lostdou/DouPlay/README.md

 ### EN:
 - Allows you to listen to your favorite YT songs directly from your discord call.
 - Pause, resume, skip to the next song without any problem.
+- Also listen to the messages via TTS that your friend sends without a microphone, thanks to this Bot

 ### ES:
 - Permite escuchar tus canciones favoritas de YT directamente desde tu llamada de discord.
 - Pausa, reanuda, adelanta a la siguiente cancion sin ningun problema.
+- Tambien escucha los mensajes via TTS que envia tu amigo sin microfono, gracias a este Bot

 ## ⚙️ Installation/Instalación
 ### EN: